-The BCE Connect App is an essential tool as it enables parents to set their own password for the Parent Portal once their child has attended school.
+The BCE Connect App is an essential tool as it enables parents to set their own password for the Parent Portal from mid-January 2025.

 You can submit an absence, view 'private' announcements, calendars, forms, documents and newsletters, add Parent Portal Calendar dates to your personal device calendar by tapping, view the school contact directory and send emails.
 The school will also use the app to send emergency announcements (Push notifications).